superfly/macaroon/flyio/caveats.md

 the "else" clause.
 This is the only Caveat that behaves differently when some Caveats indicate that they are not relevant.

-Note: if ANY of the IfPresent Caveat's constituents are relevant, then ALL of the Caveats must allow the access.
+Note: if ANY of the IfPresent Caveat's constituents are relevant, then ALL of the relevant Caveats must allow the access.

 ```
   {